How to Pick Up Stitches in Knitting Like a Pro

 Picking up stitches along a slipped stitch edge (such as a sock heel flap)

-In future posts, we’ll talk about how to pick up stitches evenly, and how to pick up stitches from a non-slipped stitch row edge.
+In future posts, we’ll talk about how to pick up stitches in knitting evenly, and how to pick up stitches from a non-slipped stitch row edge.